raboudina/Crazy-Balls/README.md

 # Crazy-Balls
-My first attempt of using Javascript with HTML, adding shapes, and using timers.
+My first attempt of using Javascript with HTML, using functions, adding shapes, and using timers.